ansible/awx/awx/ui_next/SEARCH.md

 when you click through or type in the search bar for the various phases of crafting the query ("not", "related resource project", "related resource key name", "value foo") which might be represented in the top bar as a series of tags that can be added and removed before submitting the tag.

 We will try to form options data from a static file.
 Because options data is static, we may be able to generate and store as a static file of some sort (that we can use for managing smart search).
 Alan had ideas around this.
 If we do this it will mean we don't have to make a ton of requests as we craft smart search filters.
-It sounds like tower cli may start using something similar.
+It sounds like the cli may start using something similar.

 ## Smart search flow